steqeq/0000/docs/how-to/fine-tuning-llms/kernel-fusion-using-ck.md

 The `DeviceBatchedGemmMultiD_Xdl` instance realizes the batched GEMM `BMM_ABE_I8` and `BMM_AB_I8_E_F32` kernels directly by using the proper input and output data precision types.

-Based on the two batched GEMM kernels, GEMM kernel `Linear_ABDE_I8` and `Linear_AB_I8_DE_F32` can be implemented by un-squeezing their input 2-D tensors to 3-D tensors.
+Based on the two batched GEMM kernels, GEMM kernel `Linear_ABDE_I8` and `Linear_AB_I8_DE_F32` can be implemented by expanding their input 2-D tensors to 3-D tensors.
 Then, the 3-D output tensors produced by the root instance are squeezed back to 2-D output tensors before returning back.

-For example, un-squeeze A (M, K) to A (1, M, K) before assigning it into the root instance and squeeze E (1, M, N) to (M, N) after the calculations of the root instance return back. `Linear_ReLU_ABDE_I8` is implemented by adding a ReLU operation on the result output of `Linear_ABDE_I8`.
+For example, unsqueeze A (M, K) to A (1, M, K) before assigning it into the root instance and squeeze E (1, M, N) to (M, N) after the calculations of the root instance return back. `Linear_ReLU_ABDE_I8` is implemented by adding a ReLU operation on the result output of `Linear_ABDE_I8`.

 ### Develop the complete function